Olical/tm-challenge/README.md

      * removeItem(itemId)
  * Components
    * dashboard
+     * roomGroup (as pointed out below, this is a helper used by dashboard and manifest to abstract the list)
        * room (rooms can be updated, if it doesn't have an ID it will create on write)
          * item (items can be updated, if it doesn't have an ID it will create on write, just like rooms)
    * manifest

+Room and item components should have an `isEditable` flag that is set to true in the dashboard, but false by default for the manifest.
+It's essentially a version of the dashboard with groupings and read only components.
+May need a room group too which is used by the manifest to render stuff as as well as the dashboard.
+Yeah, need a room group abstraction.